Irritable Bowel Syndrome

 Depending on the predominating symptom, IBS is categorized into four main subtypes, i.e., IBS with constipation; IBS with diarrhea; IBS with mixed symptomology; and unclassified IBS.

 Two symptom-based criteria frameworks help with the diagnosis of IBS when there is no evidence of organic factors, but the utility of these criteria has not been fully established.

 The Manning criteria consist of a group of symptoms that suggest IBS as a possible diagnosis.
-These include relief of pain after a bowel movement, pain accompanied by more frequent and loose stool, mucus mixed with the stool, and tenesmus.
+These include relief of pain after a bowel movement, pain accompanied by more frequent and loose stools, mucus mixed with the stool, and tenesmus.

 The Rome criteria were designed to create a standardized system for diagnosis.
-The latest revision, Rome IV, defines IBS as having abdominal pain at least once a week for the past 3 months, accompanied by 2 or more of the following:
+The latest revision, Rome criteria IV, defines IBS as having abdominal pain at least once a week for the past 3 months, accompanied by 2 or more of the following:

 - Related to defecation.

 - Changes in stool consistency, according to Bristol Stool Form Scale (type 1-2 or type 6-7).

 Laboratory studies such as complete blood count (CBC), chemistry panel, thyroid function tests, 24-hour stool collection, and stool testing for ova and parasites are all normal in IBS and can be used to rule out organic causes of symptoms.